He Said, She Said (film): Production

 Filming took place from June to August 1990 in locations throughout the city of Baltimore including Mount Vernon and Bolton Hill, and in Baltimore County.
 Although the main characters worked for the Baltimore Sun, they did not film at the Sun's headquarters (then at 501 North Calvert Street).
 Instead they built a newsroom on a corner of the city room on the 8th floor of the Signet Tower for the scenes set at the Sun offices.

 Reception

-As of January 2022, He Said, She Said holds a rating of 35% on Rotten Tomatoes based on 17 reviews.
+On Rotten Tomatoes the film holds an approval rating of 33% based on 18 reviews, with an average rating of 5/10.

-In a two-star review Roger Ebert described it as "a gentle little film that raises some questions about the different ways men and women view reality, does not answer them, and succeeds in being entertaining all the same."
+In a two-star review, Roger Ebert described it as "a gentle little film that raises some questions about the different ways men and women view reality, does not answer them, and succeeds in being entertaining all the same."